 Pushing herself to “avoid the low hanging fruit, easy rhymes” that have become tropes of traditional blues numbers, the lyrics here are as playfully esoteric as the curveball country arrangements that adorn it.
 With wry, rhythmic couplets like “Write a song / and make beef stew, I’m still up at midnight / missing you…”, Annie makes clear that the best way to get over the blues is with a healthy dose of humour.

-“Sunshine Parade” is the third new song to emerge from a tour exclusive Annie Keating EP entitled ‘Twenty 22 Tour EP’.
-Featuring a number of other unreleased tracks, the eight-track set will be available directly to fans ONLY at UK and Ireland shows (as listed below).
+“Lovesick Blues” swiftly follows the Stones-inspired recent single “Sunshine Parade”, with both tracks set to feature on a brand new Annie Keating record entitled ‘Twenty 22 Tour EP’.
+Including a number of other unreleased tracks, the eight-track set will be available directly to fans ONLY at UK and Ireland shows (as listed below), alongside a 24-page tour booklet.
 The EP directly follows Keating’s 15 song tour-de-force pandemic album, ‘Bristol County Tides’ (her eighth full-length record which received rave reviews last year) and promises to feature some of her best work yet, from rockers and heartbreakers and beyond.

 Tickets for all shows are on sale now.
 Catch Annie Keating and band at these dates and venues as follows:

 24/9 – Honeybee Blues Club – Sheffield, UK

 25/9 – Live Room – Saltaire, UK